Abarim Publications' online Biblical Hebrew Dictionary

 The root שפף (or שׁפף, shpp as the Masoretes pointed it) isn't used as verb in the Bible so we don't know what it may have meant, but that is must have played some kind of role in our general structure becomes evident by its sole derivative: the masculine noun שפיפן (shepipon), which denotes some kind of snake.

-This word is used only in Genesis 49:17, where Jacob foretells that his son Dan (means Judge) will judge his people, and will be a snake (נחש, nahash) in the way (compare John 3:14 with 14:6) and a שפיפן (shepipon) in the path, and would bite the horse's heels so that the rider falls backward; "for your salvation [that's the name Jesus] I wait, O YHWH".
+This word is used only in Genesis 49:17, where Jacob foretells that his son Dan (means Judge) will judge his people, and will be a snake (נחש, nahash) in the way (compare John 3:14 with John 14:6) and a שפיפן (shepipon) in the path, and would bite the horse's heels so that the rider falls backward; "for your salvation [that's the name Jesus] I wait, O YHWH".

 This enigmatic saying obviously follows our general pattern, but it's by no means clear how Jacob's proverb would translate to modern English.
 As we point out in our article on the noun נחש (nahash), meaning snake, the snake symbolized the dire effects of incomplete knowledge, or a procedure that may have some effective elements but many nonsensical ones which do more harm than good.
 We're guessing that Dan's job would be to assess Israel's going forth and bite hard wherever follies or superstitions would threaten to lead Israel astray.